Purbiaraju23/MyfirtGitPractical/README.md

 I'm Raju Purbia, a passionate tech enthusiast with a knack for turning ideas into reality through code.
 My journey has taken me through the realms of Python Programming, Web Development, Data Science, and Machine Learning.

+Journey of Exploration 🚀
+🖥️ Mastering the art of Python Programming
+🌐 Crafting engaging web experiences with HTML, CSS, and JavaScript 📊 Analyzing data and extracting insights through Data Science techniques 🤖 Exploring the fascinating world of Machine Learning and AI 📈 Visualizing data stories with SAP Analytics Cloud and Power BI 🍓 Tinkering with Raspberry Pi for embedded projects

 ## Tech Stack 🛠️
 ```python
 class TechStack: